solliancenet/security-defender-workshop-400/day-01/lab02-log-analytics-customization.md

     ![IP Field Extraction.](./media/loganalytics-ip-customfield.png "IP Field Extraction")

 16. Select **Save extraction**

+    > **Note** Custom fields will not be applied to any data that already been collected

 17. Copy the **c:\lab files\security-workshop\artifacts/logs-02** folder contents to the **c:\logs** folder
 18. Run the following query to show data based on a specific IP address: